 - Always tell someone where you’re going

-- Only travel through verified taxi and bus companies
+- Only travel through verified taxi and bus companies, Laos is very budget-friendly anyway!

 - Only book your lodging through verified travel agencies